-The Credit Karma is able to offers access to these scores for free by using tailored product ads for loans and credit cards based on an individual’s credit profile as their source of revenue.
-The adverts displayed have additional value for consumers as only products that match an individuals credit profile are displayed.
+Credit Karma offers access to these scores for free by using tailored product ads for loans and credit cards based on an individual’s credit profile as their source of revenue.
+The adverts displayed have additional value for consumers as only products that match an individual’s credit profile are displayed.
 These products are sorted and highlighted based on the probability of a customer’s application being approved.

 Credit Karma provides this service through tailored recommendations and via a search and comparison engine for credit cards and loans.
 Companies pay Credit Karma to promote their products on this engine, with Credit Karma also taking commission for lead generation.
 Credit Karma states it does not sell, rent or share information of its users.

-Kenneth Lin founded credit Karma in June 2007 with the aim of making credit reports easier to access and more transparent.
+Kenneth Lin founded credit Karma in June 2007 to make credit reports easier to access and more transparent.
 The company now employs over 250 staff and is based in San Francisco.
 It secured Series A funding of $2.5 million in November 2009 and has raised $368.5 million in financing overall.
 In 2015, Credit Karma join the unicorn club (i.e. startup companies that had succeeded in growing and attracting international investments–worth $1 billion or more).
 At its most recent funding round in 2018, Credit karma was valued at $4 billion and has 85 million members in the US and Canada as of 2019 (Google Capital is an investor).

 CUSTOMERS – WHO THEY ARE:

-Credit Karma’s two primary customer groups are: consumers looking to discover their credit score and credit/loan providers looking to sell these consumers products.
-In additional to this is a customer group of individuals looking for financial help and information while not searching for their credit score.
+Credit Karma has two main customer groups: consumers looking to discover their credit score and companies (i.e. credit/loan providers) looking to sell these consumers products.
+Also, there is a third customer group consisting of individuals looking for financial help and information while not searching for their credit score.

 ENGAGEMENT – VALUE CREATION PROPOSITION: